chriscauley/intro_to_programming/DAY3.md

 * `datetime.timedelta` - The difference between two of the above objects.

 We'll focus only on the `datetime.datetime` and `datetime.timedelta` objects.
-A `datetime.datetime` requires three integers for year, month, day and can take optional arguments for hour, minute, second and microseconds.
+A `datetime.datetime` requires three integers for year, month, day and can take optional arguments for hour, minute, second and microseconds (in other words `datetime.datetime(1999,12,6,0,0,0,0)` is the same thing as `datetime.datetime(1999,12,6)`).
 A `datetime.timedelta` object requires days and has two optional arguments for seconds and microseconds.
 The following example shows how to find the difference between two `datetime.datetime`s.

 ```python